 Brian K. Dorner, MD, Dorner Plastic Surgery

 “Millennials are coming in for procedures that are trending in today’s fashion culture.
 They tend to respond to media exposure such as lip augmentation, Brazilian butt lift, and a large upturn in younger patients getting on the bandwagon of preventative maintenance procedures such as Botox and fillers.
 These are becoming much more popular in the younger generation as they realize it keeps them young.
-They understand it is a necessary maintenance to keep them looking their best.”
+They understand it is necessary maintenance to keep them looking their best.”

 Chris Thiagarajah MD, FACS, Blepharoplasty Surgeon, Denver